 - General Liability Insurance: General liability protects your business in the event of a disaster, lawsuit, or accident.
 Claims against a business can arrive in the form of bodily injury, property damage, personal injury to a customer (including slander or libel), or false advertisement.

-- Commercial Property Insurance: A commercial policy insures your building, business products inside your building, and other people’s property while it’s in your care.
+- Commercial Property Insurance: A commercial policy insures your building, business products inside your building, and your business equipment while it’s in your care.
 Property damage due to theft also falls into this category.

-- Professional Liability Insurance: Also referred to as E&O insurance, this is additional liability insurance that helps cover your business from professional liability of either errors (where your business caused a financial loss for a client) or omissions (an employee didn’t do his/her job as required).
+- Professional Liability Insurance: Also referred to as E&O or errors and omission insurance, this is additional liability insurance that helps cover your business from professional liability or errors (where your business caused a financial loss for a customer) or omissions (employees didn’t do their job as required).

-- Worker’s Compensation Insurance: If an employee is injured at work, this will protect your employee and you if a lawsuit should arise.
-Worker’s compensation is a requirement for businesses with more than one employee.
+- Workers Compensation Insurance: If an employee is injured at work, this protects your employee and your business in case of a lawsuit.
+Workers compensation is required for businesses with more than one employee.

 - Commercial Auto Insurance: If your business involves a fleet of vehicles or if an automobile is needed, you will want to cover those vehicles under a commercial insurance plan.

-- Business Owner’s Policy: This is a policy offered by most insurance companies; it includes both general liability and commercial property protection.
+- Business Owner’s Policy: This is a bundled policy offered by most insurance companies; it typically includes both general liability and commercial property protection.

-- Renter’s Insurance: This might be a requirement if you are renting/leasing business space.
+- Renters Insurance: This might be a requirement if you are renting/leasing business space.
 This protects your location from damage and liabilities for that damage.
 It’s often included under commercial property insurance, but you can find renters insurance that isn’t aimed at building owners.

-- Business Interruption Insurance: If something stops your business from functioning (a flood, an Act of God, or an illness or other accident), this insurance will help pay for lost income incurred during the interruption.
-This insurance specifically covers income and profits and covering the cost of getting your business back up and running.
+- Business Interruption Insurance: If something stops your business from functioning (a flood, an act of God, or an illness or other accident), business interruption insurance will help pay for lost income incurred during the interruption.
+This insurance specifically covers income and profits and covers the cost of getting your business back up and running.

 Industry Specific Insurance